SACOG/SACSIM19/ilut_tools/README.md

 The ILUT table also contains fields like TAZ, census tract, county, and other characteristics that allow more aggregate "roll-ups" of the data to these and other geographies.

-## Using the ILUT Tool

-1. Go to the 'ILUT' folder

-2. Open ilut.py script in interpreter (e.g. IDLE, PyCharm)

-3. Run the script, entering parameters as prompted

 ## Software and Package Requirements:

 ### Python packages

-The ILUT Summary Tool requires the following packages be installed
+The ILUT Summary Tool requires the following packages be installed. **If you are using the ArcGIS toolbox version of the tool in ArcGIS Pro, you do not need to worry about installing these packages.**

--pyodbc

--dbfread
+* pyodbc
+* dbfread
+* sqlalchemy

 At SACOG, we recommend installing these packages using Conda.
 For more information on how to do this, please refer to our [Conda reference](https://github.com/SACOG/SACOG-Intro/blob/main/using-envs/sacog-Python-Env-Reference.md#setting-up-your-python-environment)